Corey-Solomon/Azure-Terraform-Infrastructure-Provision/README.md

  1. Open the Terminal in VScode.
 Run "az login" follow prompts to get signed in.
 You can evalute you succesffuly logged in by running "az account show"
  2. Create a new folder where you will begin to work from in this project.
 Ex.
 "Terraform-Azure"

- 3. Created a "main.tf" file
+ 3. Create a "main.tf" file

  ### 4. Azure Provider: <br/>